Nebraska Gears Up for Big Junior Day, Continuing Its Efforts for Program-Changing Class

 In this story:

-The world of recruiting in college football never stops, especially for a Nebraska program attempting to finish the 2027 class with one of, if not the best hauls in the entire country.
+Recruiting in the college football world never stops, especially for a Nebraska program attempting to finish the 2027 class with one of the best hauls in the entire country.

-Currently ranked as the No. 6 class overall, the Huskers have done a good job to start.
-However, they will need to continue this early momentum by using the relationships they've already built to secure commitments from several of the top players in the country to do just that.
-While there's plenty of time between now and the December signing period this year, Matt Rhule and co. are preparing for one of the biggest recruiting weekends of the offseason.
+Currently with nation's No. 6 class overall, the Huskers have done a good job to start.
+However, they will need to continue their early momentum by using the relationships they've built to secure commitments from several of the top players in the country.
+While there's plenty of time until the December signing period this year, Matt Rhule and Co. are preparing for one of the biggest recruiting weekends of the offseason.

 With that in mind, here's everything you need to know about the players expected to be in Lincoln over the final weekend in January.